 Whether you are in Spain as a permanent resident, retiree, or digital nomad, at some point, you’ll need to open an account with one of the many banks in Spain.
 Not only does this keep your money safe, but it’s crucial for paying any taxes in the country.

-In this article, we’ll explain how the Spanish banking system works, some of the biggest traditional and digital banks available, and what documentation you need to open an account.
+In this article, we’ll explain how Spanish banks work, some of the biggest traditional and digital banks available, and what documentation you need to open an account.

-The banking system in Spain is an important and strong component of its economy.
+The Spanish banking system is an important and strong component of its economy.
 It is comprised of both domestic and international banks that provide a diverse array of financial services.

 This system has undergone changes over time due to shifts in the country’s economy, regulatory modifications, and the global financial environment.
 However, if you are living in Spain, you must understand how the top banks operate.